nirajvnec/dev-finder/README.md

+I wanted to mention that I haven’t had a chance to analyze these defects yet, as I believe they were previously assigned to Nancy.
+To be honest, I’m not fully aware of the background or current status at this point.

+@Nancy – If you have any context or details regarding these bugs, could you please share them with us?
+That would be really helpful.

 I haven’t had a chance to analyze these defects yet, as I believe they were previously assigned to Nancy.
 To be honest, I’m not fully aware of the background or current status at this point.